 “Hmmm. . . ,” said Usto, not wanting to pry.
 “Have you thought about making some mowing money?”

 “It would help me lose some chubbiness,” noted Rawly before taking a deep breath, then divulging what had been on his mind.
-“It’s hard to care about yourself when you keep doing things you know aren’t nice.”
+“It’s hard to like yourself when you keep stuffing yourself.”

-Believing the youngster had more to say, Usto remained silent as he slowed his rocking.
+Believing the youngster had more to say, Usto remained silent while slowing his rocking.

 Rawly let more honesty flow.
 “The reason you didn’t see me the week after we first met is because I though you were looking for a friend,” he admitted.